JuliaPy/SymPy.jl/examples/tutorial.md

 solve(y1 + 1)    # -1 is not positive
 ```

-The `@syms` macro can also have assumptions passed in as follows:
+The `@vars` macro can also have assumptions passed in as follows:

 ```
-@syms u1 positive=true u2 positive=true
+@vars u1 u2 positive=true
 solve(u1 + u2)  # empty, though solving u1 - u2 is not.
 ```